sbridgett/ncov2019-artic-nf/README.md

 PLEASE ENSURE THAT YOU READ BOTH THE README AND THE CONFIG FILE AND UNDERSTAND THE EFFECT OF THE OPTIONS ON YOUR DATA!

+This fork is to add option to write the QC failed consensus sequences to a "qc_FAIL_climb_upload" directory, so that the failed sequences can also be easily uploaded to the climb server.

 #### Introduction